clementgallet/libTAS/docs/faq.md

 #### Can I TAS Steam games?

 If Steam offers a Linux version, possibly yes.
-Some games from Steam are actually drm-free, so there are no issues with them.
+Some games from Steam are actually DRM-free, so there are no issues with them.
 Other games will need you to enable `Virtual Steam client` setting to work.
 Games heavily relying on Steam features (such as multiplayer games) won't work.

 #### My Steam game complains about some missing library